 You can access the general settings by going to WP Frontend Admin > Settings > General.
+These settings allow you to control the core behavior of the plugin across your entire site.

 Add “Edit” link after post content: